grantr/cloudwatch_poller/Presentation.md

 # Linking
 Currently all actors are linked, so any actor that crashes causes the entire tree to crash with it.
 This is probably excessive.

+# Celluloid::IO
+A Celluloid::IO-aware client would give each actor its own reactor loop, allowing multiple in-flight requests per actor.

+There isn't a Celluloid::IO-aware http client yet.

 # JRuby
 MRI is not parallel, but it fakes it reasonably well.